 “Take your time filling out the form,” Flynn said.
 “Use it as a discussion piece with your child.
 Make it a shared learning experience so that he or she can become both a better patient and a better athlete.”

 Keep in mind that many families wait until the last minute to get their sports physicals.
-Visiting a provider earlier in the summer will likely result in shorter wait times at MU Health Care’s Quick Care and Urgent Care clinics.
+Visiting a provider earlier in the summer will likely result in shorter wait times.
+Learn about the safety precautions we're taking at our hospitals and clinics.